Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Businesses with more complex legacy systems can enlist the help of cloud migration service providers or integration platforms like OpenLegacy to simplify and automate the cloud migration process.

-A comprehensive cloud migration plan should help you avoid common challenges and increase the speed, cost, and effectiveness of the process.
+A comprehensive cloud migration plan will help you avoid common challenges and increase the speed, cost, and effectiveness of the process.

 Select the right cloud migration strategy

-Each cloud migration strategy has its unique benefits, limitations, and optimal use cases.
+Each cloud migration approach has its unique benefits, limitations, and optimal use cases.
 They should be considered on an application-by-application basis in alignment with your business’s needs and capabilities.

 Start by identifying your goals and objectives for cloud migration.
 These might include modernization, accelerated time-to-market, cost-savings, performance improvements, flexibility, or scalability.
-Your strategy should be influenced by your migration goals.
+Your cloud migration methods should be influenced by your goals.
 For example, if you want to reduce costs, opt for a cheaper cloud provider.

-The individual needs of each workload as well as the current capabilities and limitations of your organization are other important factors to consider.
+The individual needs of each workload as well as the current capabilities and limitations of your organization are other important factors to consider when assessing cloud migration approaches.

 A SWOT analysis to understand the strengths, weaknesses, opportunities, and threats that will govern your strategy can be a good starting point.